How would you like to design and build a robot? Scrub in as a doctor? Investigate a crime?

 - National 4-H Youth Conference Center in Chevy Chase, MD

 Each campus is carefully chosen to ensure the safety and security of our attending students.
-Faculty advisers are with students at all times throughout the program, and students are never permitted to be on their own.
+Faculty advisors are with students at all times throughout the program, and students are never permitted to be on their own.